reem-shaikh/70DaysOfCode/main/18-12/notes.md

 ```

 ### Types of methods in JS
-1. Constructor
+#### 1. Constructor
-Whenever we create a class object constructor is called automatically
+Whenever we create a class object, constructor is called automatically

 ```bash
  <script>